Husky Field (Houston Christian Baseball)

 Husky Field is a baseball venue on the campus of Houston Christian University in Houston, Texas, United States.
 It is home to the Houston Christian Huskies baseball team of the NCAA Division I Southland Conference.
 Opened in 1993, it has a capacity of 500 spectators.
-The facility features a press box and natural grass surface.
-It hosted the 2008 Red River Athletic Conference Baseball Tournament and the 2007 NAIA Region IV Tournament.
-Construction began on a 7,200 square-foot indoor facility in early-September 2022, located down the right field line.
+The facility features a press box, natural grass surface, a covered warm-up area connected to the home bullpen, and a 7,200 square-foot indoor facility located down the right field line.
+Lights were added around the perimeter of the field in late-2024, allowing for night games to be played beginning in 2025.
+The first home night game in ballpark history took place on February 14, 2025 against Central Michigan.
+Husky Field hosted the 2008 Red River Athletic Conference Baseball Tournament and the 2007 NAIA Region IV Tournament.
+The facility also hosted the best-of-three championship round of the 2025 Southland Conference baseball tournament.